– General Information –

 On top of her victories, she took 3rd place in the $10,000 7-Card Stud Hi-Lo 8-or-Better event for $173,159 in 2010.

 Overall, Harman has cashed in WSOP events 37 times for a combined $1,008,443.

 Jennifer Harman was part of one of the most legendary stories in poker history.
 It was “The Corporation” taking on billionaire banker Andy Beal in heads-up cash games with stakes as high as $100,000/$200,000 blinds!

-In 2001, founder of Beal Bank Andy Beal came by the Bellagio to play some high stakes Limit Hold’em.
+In 2001, the founder of Beal Bank, Andy Beal, came by the Bellagio to play some high stakes Limit Hold’em.
 The pros in the room quickly noticed the new amateur willing to wager huge amounts of cash and tried to befriend him.
 Eventually, Todd Brunson was able to get Beal to play him heads-up, but lost around $100,000.